swaptacular/swpt-k8s-config/README.md

 To github.com:epandurski/swpt-k8s-config.git
    205a82e..fbe45cc  master -> master
 ```

+If you want to deploy an experimental cluster, instead of choosing
+your own cluster name (`prod` for example), you may use the already
+available `dev` cluster name.
+In this tutorial we will use the `dev`
+cluster name, however, if you have created your own, use that instead.

 The next thing is to install a Git server to your Kubernetes cluster,
 which will contain a copy of your GitOps repository.